MaverickEngine/abengine-server/docs/installation.md

 JXP will also take advantage of Memcache if you have it installed, although it's not a requirement.
 We can use a local or external Memcache server.

 If you want to send out forgotten password links, you'll need an SMTP server you can connect to.

-## Running on Docker

-You can run JXP on Docker using Docker Compose.
-Just run `docker-compose up -d` and it should Just Work (tm).

 ## Installing the easy way